|52 Wk High

 Company's Profitability Is Remarkable, Reflective of Excellent Operating Conditions and Strong Management

 Gilead Sciences, is a very profitable company with strong overall indicators in this section of our analysis.
 The company's different measures of return to shareholders and margins are typically above those of its peers.
 In the last four quarters Gilead Sciences, earned a profit of $7.46 billion, equivalent to 42.64% of its sales in the period.
-The average operating margin for the Biotechnology industry was 10.12% during the same period, 450.47% below the company's 56.75%.
+Operating income during that same period accounted for 56.75% of sales, 401.17% higher than the average operating margin for the Biotechnology industry, which was 11.08%.
 Gilead Sciences,'s return on equity, based on trailing 12-month earnings, is not only outstanding at 46.38%, but it's higher than the 26.44% return on equity from the year earlier period.
 This is an important metric of management efficiency in our grading system, as it measures the amount earned on an investment in the company's common stock.

 In light of the company's strong performance its capital structure might be too conservative, with total debt being only a fraction of its total equity.
 Its long term debt accounts for only 33.12% of total capital.
 Gilead Sciences,'s core earnings, a very important measure of long term earnings power, have grown a remarkable 129.16% in the last twelve months relative to the equivalent period ended a year earlier.
 The company's twelve month trailing EBITDA--which looks at income before subtracting interest expense, income taxes, depreciation and amortization--was $10.56 billion compared to $4.61 billion a year ago.